 Hypertension may be constant or episodic.

-Diagnosis involves demonstrating high levels of catecholamine products (typically metanephrine) in the serum or 24-hour metanephrines in the urine).
+Diagnosis involves demonstrating high levels of catecholamine products (typically plasma free metanephrines in the serum or 24-hour metanephrines in the urine).

-Tumors should be localized with imaging tests, sometimes using radiolabeled compounds.
+Tumors should be localized with imaging tests, usually including using radiolabeled compounds.

-A combination of α-blockers and β-blockers are given pending tumor removal.
+A combination of alpha-blockers and beta-blockers are given pending tumor removal.

 Genetic tesing should be done to plan optimal follow-up for the patient and to identify family members at risk.